ament/ament_cmake/ament_cmake_core/doc/resource_index.md

     return list_all_prefixes_of_packages_by_resource('packages', prefixes)
 ```

-Additionally, functions which find the prefix(es) for a particular package is probably useful:
+Additionally, functions which find the prefix(es) for a particular package are probably useful:

 ```python
 def get_prefix_for_package(package_name, prefixes):